 There are only a handful of companies in the world that can argue they have power approaching Alphabet (ticker: GOOG, GOOGL).
 And ever since its initial public offering in 2004, GOOG stock has performed accordingly.

-But 16 years after its IPO the world’s leading search engine isn’t the growth dynamo it once was, and government scrutiny has led to a major antitrust lawsuit that threatens the very core of Alphabet’s business.
+But 17 years after its initial public offering, the world’s leading search engine isn’t the growth dynamo it once was, and government scrutiny has led to a major antitrust lawsuit that threatens the very core of Alphabet’s business.

-In fact, as popular consumer tech products evolve it has become an open question in Silicon Valley whether Alphabet might eventually lose its search mojo.
+In fact, as popular consumer tech products evolve, it has become an open question in Silicon Valley whether Alphabet is beginning to fall behind the times.

 Alphabet Stock at a Glance

-In 2015, Google restructured its business and reincorporated itself as Alphabet, a holding company whose major subsidiary would be Google, the world’s dominant search company.
-Under the restructuring, investors were able to differentiate the results between the cash-cow Google and its money-losing “moonshot” investments in the “Other Bets” category.
+In 2015, Google restructured its business and reincorporated itself as Alphabet, a holding company whose major subsidiary would be Google, the world’s most dominant search company.
+Under the restructuring, investors were able to differentiate the results between the cash-cow Google and Alphabet’s money-losing “moonshot” investments in the “Other Bets” category.